 Yes and no.

 Yes, if you know that the water source to make the ice is safe enough to drink, boiled or bottled.
 If it is tap water, you should avoid using ice.
-Many stores try to save money by doing this, so read the reviews about food safety before eating at any restaurants.
+Many stores try to save money by doing this, so read the reviews about food safety before eating at any restaurant.